curv3d/curv/docs/Slides.rst

 ..
 If you use numerical methods then it is (allegedly) slow, so many people
 .. use symbolic algebra to convolve the F-Rep equation of a shape, which would
 .. have to be done using a tool like Mathematica, outside of Curv.
 ..
-The Curv geometry compiler already does a limited amount of symbolic algebra
+The Curv shape compiler already does a limited amount of symbolic algebra
 .. to compile Curv code into efficient GPU code, so this suggests a future direction.

 .. http://www.sciencedirect.com/science/article/pii/S0747717111002197